rnag/rust.aws-cdk-lambda/README.md

 By default, the construct will use directory where `cdk` was invoked as directory where Cargo files are located.

-If no `bin` argument is passed in, it will default to the package name as defined in the main `Cargo.toml`.
+If no `bin` or `package` argument is passed in, it will default to the package name as defined in the main `Cargo.toml`.

 Alternatively, `directory` and `bin` can be specified: